Escape-Technologies/graphql-security-academy/packages/lessons/sql-injection/README.md

   });
 ```

-You can retry the attack, but this time it won't work: **our server is now safe from SQL injections!** It however still lacks proper validation mechanisms for the email, allowing us to register with an invalid email address, but this is the subject of another lesson.
+You can retry the attack, but this time it won't work: **our server is now safe from SQL injections!** It, however still lacks proper validation mechanisms for the email, allowing us to register with an invalid email address, but this is the subject of another lesson.